EnviroDIY/USGS_NGWOS/ReadMe.md

 # The EnviroDIY Stonefly

-This new logger board was developed by the Stroud Water Research center with funding from the USGS's [NGWOS](https://www.usgs.gov/mission-areas/water-resources/science/next-generation-water-observing-system-ngwos) [External R&D](https://www.usgs.gov/mission-areas/water-resources/science/ngwos-external-research-and-development) Program
+This new logger board was developed by the Stroud Water Research center with funding from the USGS's [NGWOS](https://www.usgs.gov/mission-areas/water-resources/science/next-generation-water-observing-system-ngwos) [External R&D](https://www.usgs.gov/mission-areas/water-resources/science/ngwos-external-research-and-development) Program.
 The brain of the new board is a Microchip Technology's [ATSAMD51N19A](https://www.microchip.com/en-us/product/ATSAMD51N19A).

 ## UF2 bootloader